marcusgia2505/classEx_doc/docs/Elements.rst

 Mixtral AI, developed by Mistral AI, harnesses a sparse mixture of experts (SMoE) to deliver unmatched efficiency and superior performance.
 Licensed under Apache 2.0, this open-source model excels in cost-effective computation, outperforming standard benchmarks and offering a robust solution for advanced AI applications.

-To use the feature you need to configure the input element, variable name and a textbox for capturing the student's answer in the first stage.
+To use the feature, you need to configure the input element, variable name and a textbox for capturing the student's answer in the first stage.
-In the next stage of the game, you need to use the same input variable that you set previously and define the output variable name (to store the feedback), and the prompt.
+In the next stage of the game, you need to use the same input variable that you set previously and define the output variable name (to store the feedback) and the prompt.
-For the prompt, you can define a scenario, questions, sample solution, etc in the textbox.
+For the prompt, you can define a scenario, questions, a sample solution, etc, in the textbox.

 variable
 	Ensure all variable names are clearly defined and used consistently.